hakancatana/hepsiburadatask/README.md

 #### E2E & RESTAPI Automation with Cypress

-This project aims to automate E2E and API automation.
+This project aims to automate E2E and API specs.

 **Project Structure**